A Word of Caution About Dangerous Swimming Toys and Flotation Devices

 Is there anything more inviting than a backyard pool, aquatic centre or beach, when you find yourself sweltering in the heat of an Australian summer?

 If you don’t have a pool, there’s a good chance your child is constantly begging you to take them to the closest home with a waterhole (and it seems that any friend, relative or casual acquaintance will do).
-We’ve entered that time of year when swimming toys come out of storage, and you see children racing each other on colourful foam noodles, which double as “water dragons”.
+When swimming toys are lying around or come out of storage, you’re likely to see children racing each other on colourful foam noodles, which double as “water dragons”.

-It’s easy to see why so many children look forward to summer, but their harmless splashing around can quickly take on a deadly tone, in cases where swimming toys and flotation devices create a dangerous environment.
+It’s easy to see why so many children look forward to being in the water, no matter the season.
+But their harmless splashing around can quickly take on a deadly tone, in cases where swimming toys and flotation devices create a dangerous environment.

-Consumer protection experts have recently warned Aussies not to float on air loungers in the water, after two people nearly drowned.
-Anthea Chester told the Sydney Morning Herald that the fabric split and engulfed her daughter’s body, while she was in a backyard pool.
+Consumer protection experts, in 2017, warned Aussies not to float on air loungers in the water, after two people nearly drowned.
+Mother Anthea Chester told the Sydney Morning Herald that the fabric split and engulfed her daughter’s body, while she was in a backyard pool.

 “She suddenly disappeared into the middle of it.
 She then emerged standing up, thank goodness, because the water was shoulder height and she was encased in the parachute material,” Ms Chester said.

-This particular incident comes in the midst of a drowning epidemic that has claimed nearly as many lives as car fatalities.
-At least 15 people have drowned in NSW alone these holidays – putting water safety back on the radar.
+That particular incident happened in the midst of a drowning epidemic that summer that claimed nearly as many lives as car fatalities.
+At least 15 people drowned in NSW alone during the 2016/2017 summer holidays – putting water safety back on the radar.
+In 2021/2022, that seems to be the case again.

 Although swimming toys and flotation devices have their role to play in your child’s adventures, caution must be exercised at all times.
 Children under five face the greatest risk of drowning in backyard pools.

-These can be useful in teaching and recreational settings, but they also lure parents into a false sense of security, by giving the impression that a child can hold their own in deep water, even if this isn’t the case.
+These can be useful in recreational settings, especially if you have multiple children to supervise.
+But they can lure parents into a false sense of security, by giving the impression that a child can hold their own in deep water, even if this isn’t the case.

 When choosing a floatie, make sure it fits well, which is based on weight, not age.
 You’re looking for a snug-fitting device that keeps your child’s head above the water and doesn’t restrict their arm movements too much.